Stibbons/cfgtree/docs/model.rst

 =====

 The core part of cfgtree is the definition of the model.
-A "model" is a Python dictionary that describes the hierarchical organization of your settings, like a data schema.
+A "model" is a Python dictionary that describes the hierarchical organization of your settings, like JSON Schema.

 For example, if I want to organize my settings into two groups, one "general" and one "others", I would place the descriptions in a model such as: